 By Sylvia Browne, Lindsay Harrison

-In Sylvia Browne's Book of Dreams America's most famous psychic and bestselling author turns her extraordinary insight to the world of dreams.
-Based on her 30 years of research she looks at different kinds of dreams and reveals their influence on our memories, health and well-being, and how, through our dreams, we can reconnect with our departed loved ones through this altered state of being.
+Sylvia Browne's Book of Dreams is based on 30 years of research.
+Sylvia looks at different kinds of dreams and reveals their influence on our memories, health and well-being, and how, through our dreams, we can reconnect with our departed loved ones through this altered state of being.
 Written with clarity and humour, she includes fascinating case studies and exercises to help you understand how dreams are an important link to the spirit world, or The Other Side.
 In this book you will discover how to: Overcome nightmares and recurring dreams; Identify if a dream is prophetic, and what it means; Use dreams to visit and discover more about the spirit world; Learn directed dreaming to improve your happiness and health; Tap the problem-solving power of dreams; And much more

 By Gail Z. Martin

 As plague and famine scourge the Winter Kingdoms, a vast invasion force is mustering from beyond the Northern Sea.
 And at its heart, a dark spirit mage wields the blood magic of ancient, vanquished gods.
 Summoner-King Martris Drayke must attempt to meet this great threat, gathering an army from a country ravaged by civil war.
 And neighbouring lands reel toward anarchy while plague decimates their leaders.
 Drayke must seek new allies from among the living - and the dead - as an untested generation of rulers face their first battle.Then someone disturbs the legendary Dread as they rest in a millennia-long slumber beneath sacred barrows.
 Their warrior guardians, the Sworn, know the Dread could be pivotal as a force for great good or evil.
 But if it's the latter, could even the Summoner-King's sorcery prevail?